Skip to main content

 INSURANCE: WHAT DOES IT MEAN TO SEEK A FALL RESEARCH COMPETITION AWARD AS “INSURANCE” FOR ANOTHER GRANT?

-Asking for “insurance” commits you to apply for external funding and to only use Fall Research Competition (FRC) funds if such external funding is not awarded.
+Asking for “insurance” commits you to apply for external funding.
+As described below, asking for “full” insurance commits you to only use Fall Research Competition (FRC) funds if such external funding is not awarded; asking for an insurance “supplement” commits you to only use FRC funds if such external funding is awarded.
 You may only submit a FRC proposal as insurance if you will have a funding decision on the relevant extramural proposal(s) prior to the start date of the FRC award, that is, by the following Ju1y 1st.
 In most cases, this means that your proposal must have been submitted by the summer or fall of the year in which you are applying for FRC support.
-The application provides a place to enter the dates of the expected submission and decision.
-For the committee to consider your application as “insurance,” these dates must be provided and occur prior to the anticipated start date for the FRC award.
+The application provides a place to enter the dates of the (expected) submission and decision.
+For the committee to consider your application as “insurance,” these dates must be provided, and a funding decision must occur prior to the anticipated start date for the FRC award.
+More generally, the committee reserves the right to change which proposals considered “insurance” proposals.
 Note that you cannot submit an insurance proposal asking for a greater amount of support than the external proposal for which it will serve as insurance.
 The number of awards made in the FRC assumes that external funding will be received – and FRC funding not activated – for a proportion of insured FRC awards.

 There are two very different types of “insurance” that can be requested in the Fall Research Competition: